operasoftware/devopera/_extensions/content-scripts.md

 The following code (from the [make_page_red](http://src.chromium.org/viewvc/chrome/trunk/src/chrome/common/extensions/docs/examples/api/browserAction/make_page_red/) example) reacts to a user click by inserting JavaScript into the current tab’s page and executing the script.

-	/* in background.html */
+	// in background.html
 	chrome.browserAction.onClicked.addListener(function(tab) {
-		chrome.tabs.executeScript(null,
-		{
+		chrome.tabs.executeScript(null,	{
-			code: 'document.body.bgColor = "red"'
+			code: 'document.body.style.color = "red"'
 		});
 	});

-	/* in manifest.json */
+	// in manifest.json
 	"permissions": [
 		"tabs", "http://*/*"
 	],

-When the browser is displaying an HTTP page and the user clicks this extension’s browser action, the extension sets the page’s `bgcolor` property to `'red'`.
-The result, unless the page has CSS that sets the background color, is that the page turns red.
+When the browser is displaying an HTTP page and the user clicks this extension’s browser action, the extension sets the page’s `color` property to `red`.
+The result is that the page turns red.

 Usually, instead of inserting code directly (as in the previous sample), you put the code in a file.
 You inject the file’s contents like this: